EmilieKaufmann/PiecewiseStationaryBandits/README.md

 To run bandit algorithms on piecewise stationary instances, you should custom the parameters of your experiment in main_NonStat.jl before running this file.

 All the fields that start with capital letters can be cumstomized.
 For example in # TYPE OF EXPERIMENT you specify whether you want to run experiment on a single instance (Frequentist) or on several randomly selected instance (Bayesian).
-Some benchmarks from the papers are proposed, but you can also custom your bandit instance.
+Some benchmarks from the paper are proposed, but you can also custom your bandit instance.

 The defaults parameters in main_NonStat.jl permit to run several algorithms on Problem 1 of [Besson et al. 20] up to a horizon T=20000, averaging results over N=100 independent repetitions.